 If the assessment indicates that a potential material loss contingency is not probable but is reasonably possible, or is probable but cannot be estimated, the nature of the contingent liability, together with an estimate of the range of possible loss if determinable and material, would be disclosed.
-As of December 31, 2020 and June 30, 2020, the Company has no such contingencies.
+As of March 31, 2021 and June 30, 2020, the Company has no such contingencies.

-CASH AND CASH EQUIVALENTS
+CASH AND EQUIVALENTS

-Cash and cash equivalents include cash on hand, demand deposits and short-term cash investments that are highly liquid in nature and have original maturities of three months or less.
+Cash and equivalents include cash on hand, demand deposits and short-term cash investments that are highly liquid in nature and have original maturities of three months or less.